-Note that surrogate security checks in an EXCI batch region are independent of security definitions in the target CICS region.
+Surrogate security checks in an EXCI batch region are independent of security definitions in the target CICS region.
 If SURROGCHK is specified in the EXCI options table (DFHXCOPT), surrogate security checks are performed in the EXCI client program address space regardless of the CICS security settings.